 So, since strips have parts of living organisms, they do expire.

-Even though there’s a scheduled expiration date on diabetes test strips, you should know the factors that affect it, which include:
+Even though there’s a scheduled expiration date on diabetes test strips, we should know the factors that affect it, which include:

 If the expiration date says the strips will last until December 1st, does it mean they will give an accurate result the day before, and a wrong one the day after?